edgeimpulse/edge-impulse-runner-rs/README.md

 Model expects 96x96 input with 3 channels (9216 features)
 Image format will be 96x96 with 3 channels
-Setting up pipeline for 96x96 input with 3 channels 2025-02-12 07:17:48.758 video_classify[65602:37375812] WARNING: AVCaptureDeviceTypeExternal is deprecated for Continuity Cameras.
-Please use AVCaptureDeviceTypeContinuityCamera and add NSCameraUseContinuityCameraDeviceType to your Info.plist.
+Setting up pipeline for 96x96 input with 3 channels
-Playing...
-(Ctrl+C to stop)
 INFO: Created TensorFlow Lite XNNPACK delegate for CPU.
 No objects detected
 Detected objects: [BoundingBox { label: "mug", value: 0.53125, x: 56, y: 48, width: 8, height: 8 }]